 The federal government and, to a lesser extent, state governments have increasingly created statutory rights enforceable against private institutions, particularly in the discrimination area.
-The federal Title VII prohibition on employment discrimination (42 U.S.C. § 2000e et seq., discussed in Section 4.5.2.1), applicable generally to public and private employment relationships, is a prominent example.
-Other major examples are the Title VI race discrimination law (42 U.S.C. § 2000d et seq.) and the Title IX sex discrimination law (20 U.S.C. § 1681 et seq.) (see Sections 10.5.2 & 10.5.3 of this book), applicable to institutions receiving federal aid.
+The federal Title VII prohibition on employment discrimination (42 U.S.C. §§ 2000e et seq., discussed in Section 4.5.2.1), applicable generally to public and private employment relationships, is a prominent example.
+Other major examples are the Title VI race discrimination law (42 U.S.C. §§ 2000d et seq.) and the Title IX sex discrimination law (20 U.S.C. §§ 1681 et seq.) (see Sections 11.5.2 and 11.5.3 of this book), applicable to institutions receiving federal aid.
 Such sources provide a large body of nondiscrimination law, which parallels and in some ways is more protective than the equal protection principles derived from the Fourteenth Amendment.

 Beyond such statutory rights, several common law theories for protecting individual rights in private postsecondary institutions have been advanced.
 Most prominent by far is the contract theory, under which students and faculty members are said to have a contractual relationship with the private school.
-Express or implied contract terms establish legal rights that can be enforced in court if the contract is breached.
-Although the theory is a useful one that is often referred to in the cases (see Sections 5.2.1 & 7.1.3), most courts agree that the contract law of the commercial world cannot be imported wholesale into the academic environment.
+A related claim of breach of fiduciary duty has also been gaining traction in recent years, in particular for student claims (see Section 7.1.3).
+Under the contract theory, implied contract terms as well as express terms may establish legal rights enforceable in court if the contract is breached.
+Although the theory is a useful one that is often referred to in the cases (see Sections 5.2.1 and 7.1.3), most courts agree that the contract law of the commercial world cannot be imported wholesale into the academic environment.
 The theory must thus be applied with sensitivity to academic customs and usages.
 Moreover, the theory's usefulness is somewhat limited.
 The "terms" of the "contract" may be difficult to identify, particularly in the case of students.
 (To what extent, for instance, is the college catalog a source of contract terms?)
 Some of the terms, once identified, may be too vague or ambiguous to enforce.
 Or the contract may be so barren of content or so one-sided in favor of the institution that it is an insignificant source of individual rights.

 Despite its shortcomings, the contract theory has gained in importance.
-As it has become clear that the bulk of private institutions can escape the tentacles of the state action doctrine, student, faculty, and staff have increasingly had to rely on alternative theories for protecting individual rights.
+As it has become clear that most private institutions can escape the tentacles of the state action doctrine, students, faculty, and staff have increasingly had to rely on alternative theories for protecting individual rights.
 Since the lowering of the age of majority, postsecondary students have had a capacity to contract under state law-a capacity that many previously did not have.
 In what has become the age of the consumer, students have been encouraged to import consumer rights into postsecondary education.
 And, in an age of collective negotiation, faculties and staff have often sought to rely on a contract model for ordering employment relationships on campus (see Section 4.3).